 The first production Martin-Baker ejection seat, a 'Pre-Mk 1', was installed in the Saunders-Roe SR.A/1 prototype it was the first jet-propelled water-based aircraft in the world.

-With over 70,000 ejection seats delivered to 93 air forces around the world, Martin Baker offer a fully integrated escape system that satisfies the very latest in pilot operational capability and safety standards.
+With over 70,000 ejection seats delivered to 93 air forces around the world, Martin-Baker offers a fully integrated escape system that satisfies the very latest in pilot operational capability and safety standards.

 The Ejection Tie Club was founded by Sir James Martin with the primary objective to provide a distinctive tie to be worn with civilian clothing which provides a visible sign of the members' common bond.